Father James Hanley

 Summary of Abuse Allegations against Father James T. Hanley:

-According to media reports, in 1985, an adult male informed the Diocese of Paterson that he was sexually abused by Father James T. Hanley, a close friend of the family.
-According to the victim, the molestation included groping, sodomy, oral sex and forced masturbation.
-At the time of the alleged abuse, Hanley served as Pastor at St. Joseph.
-In 1986, Hanley was removed from the ministry by Bishop Rodimer, but law enforcement authorities were not notified.
+According to media reports, in 1985, an adult male informed the Diocese of Paterson that he was sexually abused by Fr.
+James T. Hanley, a close friend of the family.
+According to the victim, the molestation included groping, sodomy, oral sex, and forced masturbation.
+At the time of the alleged abuse, Hanley served as Pastor at the Church of St. Joseph’s.
+In 1986, Hanley was removed from the ministry by Bp.
+Rodimer, but law enforcement authorities were not notified.